Learn the basics of working with colors in Adobe Illustrator, including how to change color, create swatches, recolor artwork, and more.

 - Select the Gradient tool in the Tools panel.
 Drag across artwork with a gradient fill to change the length, direction, and duration of a gradient.

-- Select the artwork to recolor.
+- Select artwork to recolor.

 - Click the Recolor button in the Properties panel to the right, to open the Recolor Artwork dialog box.
+Colors from the selected artwork show on a color wheel.